 Mission 5: Quality of the Future Humanosphere

 Rapid expansion of human industrial exploitation has brought drastic changes to various aspects of the humanosphere, which threatens human health and the circumstances necessary for a safe and secure life.
-The purpose of Mission 5 is to take effective measures, based on the achievements of Missions 1 to 4, to harmonize human health and environmental issues, establish a society independent from fossil resources, maintain a space infrastructure that supports the human living environment sphere, and contribute to society by creating a wood-based civilization.
+The purpose of Mission 5 is to take effective measures, based on the achievements of Missions 1 to 4, to harmonize human health and environmental issues, establish a society independent from fossil resources, investigate the space-atmosphere-ground interaction in daily life, and contribute to society by creating a wood-based civilization.
 In this way, Mission 5 aims to improve of the quality of the humanosphere in the future.

 Application Guideline for Mission Research Fellows, Research Institute for Sustainable Humanosphere, Kyoto University